starvagrant/toh/toh.markdown/the_garden_of_treason.md

 "I stopped talking to the experimenters remember?
 Hell, I left the university system.
 I had interest, especially in the early days, but no access."

 "Well, you'll remember how hard it was to keep those metal siphoning plants under control.
 The soil wasn't enigmatic and we could measure that.
-But the odd crystalline structures, the metals never ending up in the same places, the incosistency of their growth patterns..."
+But the odd crystalline structures, the metals never ending up in the same places, the inconsistency of their growth patterns..."

 "We got a handle on that, as I recall," Mark interrupted.